VDA231-301/VDA_231-301__SEP_1240/README.md

 # Purpose and intended use
 - The schema specifies the format in which data from test series should be documented.
 For example, the mapping of individual measured values from stress-strain curves.
 It can, for example, be a supplement if the documentation according to 3.1 certificate is not sufficient.

-# Attention
-- Part of the schema is not yet following the suggested branching.
-Still under construction.